 I also test the robustness of the long-term results by implementing the Fisher exact test for randomization inference.
-This test is conducted by reassigning treatment randomly without replacement to compare the estimated treatment effect against hundreds or thousands of placebos.
-This test is one way to check for the possibility that at longer time horizons, countries diverge for other reasons, and the bank exposures are correlated with those long-term changes.
-Assigning the treatment randomly will show whether the long-term negative effects could arise naturally from the data for reasons unrelated to the banking shock.
-If that is the case, the distribution of estimated coefficients will become more negative left with each subsequent group of years.
-If there is no such drift, the distribution should remain around zero, as is the case in randomization tests in the cross-section.
+This test is conducted by reassigning treatment randomly and without replacement to countries to compare the estimated treatment effect against hundreds or thousands of placebos.
+At longer time horizons, countries' exports could be affected by a number of reasons, and assigning the treatment randomly will show whether the long-term negative effects could arise naturally from the data for reasons unrelated to the banking shock.
+If that is the case, the distribution of estimated coefficients will become more negative with each subsequent group of years.

 In this test, I redistribute the shocks randomly and simulate the data 1,000 times, then estimate the long-term effects in Equation 8 using the simulated data.
-I plot the distribution of the coefficients for each group of five years in Figure B14.
+I plot the distribution of the coefficients for each group of five years in Figure B12.
 These plots show that the coefficients are centered around zero in all periods.
 The lack of drift suggests that the long-term effects are not likely to have been generated by unobserved processes of divergence.